VitanovG/Regex_Serial_Plotter/README.md

 - [Changelog](http://keepachangelog.com/)
 - Base of this software by [CieNTi](https://github.com/CieNTi)
 - CSV export by [HackInventOrg](https://github.com/HackInventOrg)
+- Regex and serial command field implemented by [VitanovG](https://github.com/VitanovG)

 ## Changelog

 All notable changes to this project will be documented below this line.
 This project adheres to [Semantic Versioning](http://semver.org/).

+## [1.4.0] - 2025-03-03

+### Info

+- Build with QT 5.12.0
+- Reworked serial stream readin to prevent cutting up lines in Incoming Data Field

+### Added

+- Regex field to enable reading serial data in any format
+- Serial command field for sending serial commands to connected device
+- Instructions on how to build

 ## [1.3.0] - 2018-08-01